snowplow-archive/snowplow.github.com/_posts/2014-07-25-snowplow-java-tracker-0.4.0-released.md

 <h2><a name="payload">3.
 The TrackerPayload class</a></h2>

-The TrackerPayload class implements the new Payload interface.
-It lets you create Payload similar to a HashMap but made specifically for tracking events.
+The `TrackerPayload` class implements the new `Payload` interface.
+It lets you create a `Payload` similar to a `HashMap` but made specifically for tracking events.

-Currently, it's used by the Tracker class to create each tracking payload, but in the next release, we'll add the ability to add your own Payload into an Unstructured Tracking Event.
+Currently, it's used by the `Tracker` class to create each tracking payload, but in the next release, we'll add the ability to add your own `Payload` into an Unstructured Tracking Event.

 <h2><a name="subject">4.
 The Subject class</a></h2>

-The Subject class functions similar to it's python counterpart: an instance of the Subject class represents a user who is performing an event in the **Subject**-**Verb**-**Direct Object** model proposed in our [Snowplow event grammar] [event-grammar].
-Although you can create a Tracker instance without a Subject, you won't be able to add information such as user ID and timezone to your events without one.
+The `Subject` class functions similar to its Python counterpart: an instance of the `Subject` class represents a user who is performing an event in the **Subject**-**Verb**-**Direct Object** model proposed in our [Snowplow event grammar] [event-grammar].
+Although you can create a `Tracker` instance without a `Subject`, you won't be able to add information such as user ID and timezone to your events without one.

-Here's an example that shows you how to track more that one user using the Subject class:
+Here's an example that shows you how to track more that one user using the `Subject` class:

 {% highlight java %}
 import com.snowplowanalytics.snowplow.tracker.Emitter;